 Digital Government Institute thanks the Education Advisory Committee for its input on developing the Conference Program:

-- Deborah Armentrout, Agency Records Officer, Nuclear Regulatory Commission
+- Deborah Armentrout, Agency Records Officer, Acting Branch Chief, Office of Information Services, Nuclear Regulatory Commission

 - Christina Ayiotis, Adjunct Faculty, Dept. of Computer Science, The George Washington University

 - Jason R. Baron, Esq., Information Governance and eDiscovery Group, Drinker Biddle & Reath LLP and former Director of Litigation, NARA

 - Joseph Bryant, Vital Records Liaison & Records Custodian, Issuances and Records Management Group, Office of Strategic Operations and Regulatory Affairs, Centers for Medicare & Medicaid Services, Department of Health and Human Services